 17.1 All schools have duties under the Equality Act 2010, not only to ensure that 'reasonable adjustments' are made for pupils already attending the school, but also to consider what might be needed to ensure that any future pupils with a disability are not disadvantaged.
 The Senior Management Team, led by the Head, should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
-The SENCo for the school is Emma Edwards, Senior Deputy Head.
-To ensure best practice, the SENCO is an experienced, qualified teacher with BA(Hons) Early Childhood Studies QTS, N.A.S.E.N.Co, DipSEND.
+The SENCo for the school is Louise O'Reilly who is supported by Charlotte Figueira, Senior Teacher.
+To ensure best practice, the SENCO is an experienced, qualified teacher with relevant specialist qualifications.